symbol/product/bridge/README.md

 ## Overview

-This repository contains the implementation of a bridge with two modes of operation:
+This repository contains the implementation of a bridge that supports three modes of operation:

-* In **wrapped** mode, it converts native NEM (`XEM`) and Symbol (`XYM`) tokens into their wrapped counterparts (e.g. `wXYM`) on NEM, Symbol, or Ethereum.
+* **Wrap mode** converts native NEM (`XEM`) and Symbol (`XYM`) tokens into wrapped counterparts (for example, `wXYM`) on NEM, Symbol, or Ethereum.

+    The conversion factor is fixed at 1:1, so the number of obtained tokens always equals the number of tokens provided.

     The reverse operation, unwrapping, is also supported.

+* **Stake mode** converts native NEM (`XEM`) and Symbol (`XYM`) tokens into staked counterparts (for example, `sXYM`) on NEM, Symbol, or Ethereum.

+    Unlike wrap mode, the converted native tokens can earn rewards while not in use (for example, from harvesting), and the staked tokens represent proportional ownership of those rewards.

+    As a result, the conversion factor is dynamic rather than fixed, as explained below.

+    The reverse operation, unstaking, is also supported and yields more native tokens than originally staked when rewards have accrued.

-* In **native** mode, it converts `XEM` and `XYM` into Ethereum's native token, `ETH`, using an exchange rate from an online price provider.
+* **Swap mode** acts as an exchange, converting `XEM` and `XYM` into Ethereum's native token, `ETH`, using the rate provided by an online price source.

     This mode is intended only to supply the target Ethereum account with enough `ETH` to cover gas fees.
-    It does not support the reverse operation and the maximum transfer amount can be limited by a configuration setting.
+    It does not support the reverse operation, and the maximum transfer amount can be limited by configuration.

-Each bridge instance is configured with a specific mode and a defined set of source (NEM or Symbol) and target (NEM, Symbol, or Ethereum) networks.
+Each bridge instance is configured with a specific mode and a defined pair of source (NEM or Symbol) and target (NEM, Symbol, or Ethereum) networks.

 The bridge maintains accounts on both the source and target networks and monitors them for incoming requests.
-The account on the target network must be manually pre-funded and replenished as needed to ensure the bridge can continue processing requests.
+The account on the target network must be manually pre-funded and replenished as needed to ensure the bridge can continue processing requests, the source account is funded by user deposits.

-To use the bridge, a user simply transfers tokens to the bridge account on one network, including a message that specifies the destination address on the other network where the counterpart should be delivered.
+To use the bridge, users transfer tokens to the bridge account on one network and include a message specifying the destination address on the other network where the counterpart tokens should be delivered.

 The bridge operates through four core workflows, each implemented as a script that runs periodically to maintain state and process transactions.
 These scripts are executed sequentially, in the order listed below:

-1. `download_balance_changes`: Retrieves balance updates to the bridge accounts on the source networks.
+1. `download_balance_changes`: Retrieves balance updates for the bridge accounts on the source networks.
     It uses a [Mesh](https://docs.cdp.coinbase.com/mesh/product-overview/welcome) endpoint (formerly Rosetta) to compute historical balances at any block height.

-2. `download_wrap_requests`: Collects wrap and unwrap requests, validates them, and stores them for processing.
+2. `download_wrap_requests`: Detects wrap and unwrap requests, validates them, and stores them for processing.

-3. `send_payouts`: Executes payouts by sending wrapped or native tokens to the addresses specified in request messages.
+3. `send_payouts`: Executes payouts by sending wrapped or native tokens to the destination addresses specified in request messages.

-4. `check_finalized_transactions`: Tracks outgoing transactions and marks them as complete once finalized.
+4. `check_finalized_transactions`: Monitors outgoing transactions and marks them as complete once finalized.

 Workflows 2 through 4 are executed twice, once with the `--unwrap` parameter and once without, to handle both directions of the bridge.

+> **NOTE:**
+> Stake mode is implemented as a variant of wrap mode.
+> The same scripts, parameters, and workflows apply to both, with the only difference being the conversion factor used.
+> Therefore, whenever this documentation refers to wrapping or unwrapping, it also applies to staking and unstaking.

 ## Setup

+The following instructions assume a Linux installation.

 ### Prerequisites